-You may submit your W-4 filing information on-line via the ADP self-service application.
+You may submit your W-4 filing information on-line via the employee self-service application.
 If you choose not to do so you may submit your W-4 information manually by following the instructions, below.

 The following are instructions for downloading and completing the Form W-4.
 Please pay special attention to the more specific instructions regarding the worksheets that will assist you in estimating the appropriate withholding allowances to claim.

-- Download Form W-4 from the IRS website.
+- Download Form W-4.
 This form is in a PDF format, and you can type your information on your computer before printing it out.